 Gender Discrimination: Sexual Orientation

-Sexual orientation discrimination in the workplace is considered sex discrimination under Title VII of the Civil Rights Act and is illegal.
-In other areas such as housing, some state laws provide additional protection against sexual orientation discrimination.
+Sexual orientation discrimination in the workplace is sex discrimination under Title VII of the Civil Rights Act.
+This type of discrimination is illegal.

 Gender Discrimination: Transgender Status

-Gender identity discrimination in employment is also considered illegal under Title VII of the Civil Rights Act as recognized in the 2020 Supreme Court Case Bostock v.
+Gender identity discrimination in employment is also illegal under Title VII of the Civil Rights Act.
+This became law after the 2020 Supreme Court Case Bostock v.
 Clayton County.